PaulskPt/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2_mods_by_PaulskPt/README_buttons_and_controls.md

 # - In mode "indx" or "file" this button loads the previous notes set from memory
 # - In mode "note", if one or more buttons is activated: decreases the note frequency
 # Left button:
-# - In mode "indx" if more than one button is activated, this button changes the selected index to the previous available index
+# - In mode "indx" or in mode "note" if more than one button is activated,
-# - In mode "note, if one or more buttons is activated: decreases note frequency
+#   this button changes the selected index to the previous available index
 # Right button
-# - In mode "indx" if more than one button is activated, this button changes the selected index to the next available index
+# - In mode "indx" or in mode "note" if more than one button is activated,
-# - In mode "note, if one or more buttons is activated: increases note frequency
+#   this button changes the selected index to the next available index
 #
 # ---------------------------------------------
 #